corybuecker/corybuecker.com/content/posts/002-how-to-make-a-static-blog-in-markdown-and-nextjs.md

 I needed all of my posts to be accessible on URLs with a slug, e.g. `/posts/2019-12-01-an-introduction`.
 Next.js provides an mechanism to do this with [dynamic routing](https://nextjs.org/docs#dynamic-routing).

 When exporting the static version of this site, Next.js will call `getInitialProps` on all of the exported pages.
 This is used to pass the dynamic query string to the routed page.
-This [requires that the `getInitialProps` function](https://nextjs.org/docs#limitation) extract the correct page from the aggregated content JSON file.
+This [requires that the function](https://nextjs.org/docs#limitation) extract the correct page from the aggregated content JSON file.

 ```
 import posts from '../src/content.json'